thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

 systemctl daemon-reload
 systemctl start microshift
 systemctl status microshift
-journalctl -u microshift -f
+journalctl -u microshift -f # Ctrl-C to break

 mkdir -p $HOME/.kube
 if [ -f $HOME/.kube/config ]; then
     mv $HOME/.kube/config $HOME/.kube/config.orig
 fi
 KUBECONFIG=/var/lib/microshift/resources/kubeadmin/kubeconfig:$HOME/.kube/config.orig /usr/local/bin/kubectl config view --flatten > $HOME/.kube/config
+watch "kubectl get nodes;kubectl get pods -A;crictl pods;crictl images"
 ```

 ### Errors
 #### The node was low on resource: [DiskPressure]
-If you have less than 10% free disk space on the CF card, the kubevirt-hostpath-provisioner pod may get evicted.
+If you have less than 10% free disk space on the microsd card, the kubevirt-hostpath-provisioner pod may get evicted.
 This will happen on the 32GB CF card if the disk space cannot be reclaimed after deleting usused images.
 You will need to create space by deleting some github sources we had downloaded for installation.
 ```
 rm -rf /root/.cache/go-build # Cleanup
 # You can check the eviction events as follows